-- 1. Single line diagrams

-- 2.

-- a.
-If expansion of the substation is necessary, identify the following:

-- i.
-Area to be modified

-- ii.
-Land ownership or acquisition plan
+- 1. Single line diagrams - 2.
+Substation general arrangement/station layout - a.
+If expansion of the substation is necessary, identify the following: - i.
+Area to be modified - ii.
+Land ownership or acquisition plan - 3.
+Line routing diagram(s) identifying areas of new right-of-way acquisition